Helpful Hints that can Benefit Your Local Business Website

 Here are some optimization ideas:

 Keywords are sort of clues that a search engine uses to find your website.
-By using keywords that identify your business, the type or service it is and where it is located you save the search engines a lot of time matching your website to the search queries being made about it.
-Keywords should be on all pages, in page titles and throughout your website.
+By using keywords that identify your business, the type or service it is and where it is located you assist search engines to ascertain what answers your website provides.

 The ‘stuff’ on each page of your website that talks about what you do and what you sell is called content.
 The content should include local information to connect your business to the region it is operating in.
 It will also help search engines localize your website to general enquiries.